 Our team of specialist immigration solicitors work with you from an early stage in your business planning to determine the best visa to meet the needs of your business and to guide you through the application process to ensure a successful outcome.

 Tier 1 Investor visa

 The Tier 1 Investor category is designed to attract high-net worth investors to the UK who can make a minimum investment of 2 Million GBP.
-UKVI is still accepting new applications under this route, despite worries that the category would be suspended.
-We can help individuals who want to apply for a Tier 1 Investor visa by advising on acceptable investments, processing applications and advising on settling in the UK.
+UK Visas & Immigration is still accepting new applications under this route, despite worries that the category would be suspended.

 Holders of Tier 1 Investor visas will be eligible for to apply for settlement after 5 years, but larger investments can shorten this process.
 Individuals who invest up to 5 Million GBP can settle in the UK after 3 years and those who invest up to 10 Million GBP can settle in the UK after 2 years.